sunfmin/mcp-go-debugger/README.md

 When working with nested structures or complex types:

 ```
-> Can you examine the user.Profile.Preferences object at line 45?
+> Can you eval the user.Profile.Preferences object at line 45?
 I need to see all nested fields in detail.
 ```

 The AI will:
 - Set a breakpoint at the specified location
-- Use the `examine_variable` tool with appropriate depth parameters
+- Use the `eval_variable` tool with appropriate depth parameters
 - Format the structure for easier understanding
 - Help navigate through nested fields